The first ionisation energy is the

 that the electrons in the valence

-We can carry out a rough calculation to get an idea of the actual effective nuclear charge
+We can carry out a very rough and simplistic calculation similar to the one above for sodium to get an idea of the actual effective nuclear charge

 that

-the valence shell electrons will feel by simply subtracting
+the valence shell electrons in the group 2 elements will feel by simply subtracting

-the number of electrons in the lower electron shells from
+the number of electrons in the lower electron shells; the core electrons from

 the nuclear charge e.g.

-There are 2 valence electrons in the 2s sub-shell, these being in
+There are 2 valence electrons in the 2s sub-shell and with these electrons being in

-the same shell will shield each other very
+the same sub-shell they will shield each other

 weakly, so we will assume all the shielding